In this section:

 Paper transactions - Stamp Duty reliefs and exemptions

-You can find out more about Stamp Duty reliefs and exemptions on paper stock transactions by following the link below.
+Find more about Stamp Duty reliefs and exemptions on paper stock transactions.